 Watch

 • You require a personal watch with a second hand for many labs.
-This is used to access heart rates, respiration rates and timing of various testing procedures.
+This is used to assess heart rates, respiration rates and timing of various testing procedures.

 • Digital watches, like an Apple watch, aren't sufficient.